ashnansen/P2/README.md

 # P2
-This project is for a course at AAU CPH denmark.
+This is a project at AAU denmark and is not for public use.
+It is about developing a robot for some kinde of invoriment.